General Terms and Conditions for www.skillzme.com

 4. Engagement of third parties

-4.1 The supplier may engage third parties (e.g. subsuppliers, subcontractors) for the rendering of its services only with prior written consent of the client.
+4.1 The supplier may engage third parties (e.g. subsuppliers, subcontractors) for the rendering of its services only with the prior written consent of the client.
 The supplier shall remain liable for the rendering of contractual services by the engaged third parties.

 4.2 Substitution is excluded, subject to express agreements to the contrary.